Although there are dozens of high-quality web hosts fighting for your business, two names stand head and shoulders above the rest.

 Unlike the last time I compared these three services, the answer isn’t as cut and dry in 2018.

-HostGator has dramatically improved their services and with their new and improved uptimes and load times, they’re actually a close contender for first place (they currently rank #2 of 30+) and highly recommended.
+HostGator has dramatically improved their services and with their new and improved uptimes and load times, they’re actually a close contender for first place (they currently rank #2 of 30+) and we highly recommended their service.

 With the highest uptimes, 3rd fastest speeds, and their high-quality customer service, Bluehost is undoubtedly our preferred web host.